Horses & sherry

 The Puerta de Tierra, a 17th century gate, provides access to the oldest inhabited city in the western world.
 In the crypt of the cathedral the remains of the world famous Cadiz composer Manuel de Falla are buried.

-The tree-lined avenues of Apodaca and Marques de Comillas lead to the colonial style Church of El Carmen, and from the Bateria de la Candelaria, in back of the temple, a beautiful view is afforded of the Bay of Cadiz, sprinkled with boats going in and out of the harbor.
+The tree-lined avenues of Apodaca and Marques de Comillas lead to the colonial style Church of El Carmen, and from the Bateria de la Candelaria, in back of the temple, a beautiful view is afforded of the Bay of Cadiz, sprinkled with boats going in and out of the harbour.

 The city has traditional quarters including Populo, Santa Maria and La Vina, and in La Vina area, close to Genoves Park, the small beach of La Caleta is found, flanked by the castles of Santa Catalina and San Sebastian.
 The shores of the Bay of Cadiz boast millenary towns, the most important being El Puerto de Santa Maria at the mouth of the Guadalquivir river.
-A landscape of dunes, marshes and pine trees leads travelers to Puerto Real where the old quarter has been declared a historic, artistic complex.
+A landscape of dunes, marshes and pine trees leads travellers to Puerto Real where the old quarter has been declared a historic, artistic complex.

 The coast of Cadiz begins at the fishing town of Sanlucar de Barrameda at the mouth of the Guadalquivir river opposite the Donana National Park.
 The old fishing quarter of Bajo de Guia has a ferry to the opposite bank of the Guadalquivir in the Province of Huelva.